Mental Health and Addiction Treatment in Toronto, Ontario

 While many people can benefit from self-help programs, the reality is that most people dealing with mental health and addiction often require professional intervention.
 Trying to stop a substance addiction, for example, brings withdrawal symptoms that can be life-threatening.
 Professional help is usually required to navigate these unpleasant symptoms safely.
 The psychological impacts of mental health and addiction recovery can become more complicated than it needs to be without professional help.

-CCFA’s treatment centres for addiction and mental health issues provide a personalized treatment plan and resources that offer the best recovery chance.
+Our addiction recovery centre and mental health issues provide a personalized treatment plan and resources that offer the best recovery chance.
 Getting sober is only the first step; experts often recommend a dual treatment approach that combines self-help with the professionalism of a treatment centre.
 Being part of a self-help group offers the individual the right environment to continue their recovery after they leave the treatment centre.

 Risks of Self-Medication